MLB Tuesday: History

-ESPN (consistently: 1990–1993, select games: 1995, 1997–2021)
+ESPN (1990–1993)

 On January 5, 1989, Major League Baseball signed a $400 million deal with ESPN, who would show over 175 games beginning in 1990.
 For the next four years, ESPN would televise six games a week (Sunday Night Baseball, Wednesday Night Baseball and doubleheaders on Tuesdays and Fridays), as well as multiple games on Opening Day, Memorial Day, Independence Day, and Labor Day.

 Since the end of that contract ESPN has not officially aired a full slate of Tuesday night games but has consistently aired several games per year since 1997.
 With Turner Sports gaining the exclusive rights to MLB games on Tuesday nights, Tuesday night ESPN games were discontinued.

 Fox Sports

 FX (1997–1998)

-In 1997, FX obtained the partial pay-TV rights to MLB games; while most game telecasts aired on Monday nights or Saturday nights, 11 games in 1997 and 1 game in 1998 aired on Tuesdays.
+In 1997, FX obtained the partial pay-television rights to MLB games; while most game telecasts aired on Monday nights or Saturday nights, 11 games in 1997 and 1 game in 1998 aired on Tuesdays.

-Fox Broadcasting Company (All–Star Game: 1997, 1999, 2001–2019, 2021–present) (regular season: 1998)

-While usually airing MLB on Saturday nights Fox aired one Tuesday Night Baseball game in 1998, a game where Mark McGwire hit his record-breaking 62nd home run of the season, which earned a 14.5 rating share for Fox, and remains the network's highest-rated regular season Major League Baseball telecast to this day.
-In 1997, 1999, and every year since 2001 (with the exception of 2020, when the MLB All Star Game was cancelled due to the Covid-19 pandemic) Fox has aired the Major League Baseball All-Star Game on the second Tuesday of July.

-FS1 (2014–present)
+FS1 (2014–2021)

-While not weekly, FS1 has aired baseball on Tuesday nights occasionally since 2014.
-The games include:

-MLB Network Showcase (2009–present)

-On April 9, 2009, MLB Network aired its first ever self-produced live baseball telecast.
-The network typically produces 26 non-exclusive live games a year during the regular season; since one or both teams' local TV rights holders also carry the games, the MLB Network feed is subject to local blackouts.
-In that event, the cities in the blacked-out markets will instead see a simulcast of another scheduled game via one team's local TV rights holder.
+FS1 occasionally aired baseball on Tuesday nights between 2014 and 2021 as part of their irregularly scheduled non-exclusive broadcast package.
+With the TBS television package having moved to Tuesday nights in 2021, FS1's schedule no longer includes Tuesday night games.